 - In one episode of Survivorman, Les Stroud is stranded on a tropical island that is utterly overrun with hordes of ship rats, against which Stroud has to build a shelter.
 Of course, this being Survivorman, he also ends up eating several of the rats.

-- An episode of Grimm featured a creature called a reinigen — essentially a rat-man — that could summon Swarms Of Rats to do his bidding.
+- An episode of Grimm featured a creature called a reinigen essentially a rat-man that could summon Swarm of Rats to do his bidding.
 He was nearly framed for the death of a music teacher.

 - Dollhouse.
 At the start of Season 2, a pissed-off Dr Saunders puts lab rats in Topher's cupboard, in a not-too-subtle message of what she thinks of him.
 His female assistant Ivy has to retrieve them while Topher climbs the nearest railing to get away.

-- The 1937 short story "Three Skeleton Key", by George G. Toudouze, was adapted several times for the horror/mystery anthology series "Escape" and "Suspense".
+- The 1937 short story "Three Skeleton Key", by George G. Toudouze, was adapted several times for the radio anthology series Escape and Suspense.
 Vincent Price starred in two of these adaptations.
 The story features three French lighthouse keepers who are trapped in their tower by a starving horde of rats.

 - In the BBC's "Dick Barton - Special Agent" (a 1972 re-recording of the lost original serial "Dick Barton and the Secret Weapon"), the heroes are lured into a room by the villain, who traps them there with a pack of bloodthirsty rats.

 - In Stephen Gallagher's "The Last Rose of Summer", a 1977 science fiction production for Manchester's Picadilly Radio, the protagonist is attacked by rats in the dark buried streets below a future city.